isomerpages/mlaw-lsb/notices-and-announcements/notices/_posts/2023-10-11-post-LSB NOTICE: RENEWAL OF PRACTISING CERTIFICATE FOR 2024.md

 (b) CPD Summary Form

-Please complete, sign, scan and email the completed forms to the Deputy Registrar, Ms Mitsy Ng
+Please complete, sign, scan and email the completed forms to the Deputy Registrar, Ms Mitsy Ng [mitsy_ng@sla.gov.sg]

+**3. Fees**

+A reminder that the LSB is **no longer accepting payment by cheque.**

+(i) Payment for the following prescibed fees can be made by one of the following methods:

+I. Bank Transfer via Internet Banking or ATM
+*  Transfer the amount to LSB corporate account  **UOB 201-319-249-0**
+*  Notify LSB that you have transferred the money by noting down the bank transaction number and proof of the bank transfer transaction record/receipt by sending it to the Deputy Registrar, Ms Mitsy Ng [mitsy_ng@sla.gov.sg].